At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 5. Athlon Optics Helos BTR FFP Riflescope

-Athlon is known for making high-end scopes for the lowest possible price.
+Athlon is known for making high-end scopes for the LOWEST possible price and this one is no exception!

 Key Features: